apache/cassandra-java-driver/manual/core/statements/README.md

 * custom payload to send arbitrary key/value pairs with the request (you should only need this if you have a custom query handler on the server).

-When setting these attributes, keep in mind that statements are immutable, and every method returns a different instance:
+When setting these attributes, keep in mind that statements are **immutable**, and every method returns a different instance:

 ```java
 SimpleStatement statement =